A Labour Government’s Regulation of the UK Asset Management Sector: Evolution, Not Revolution

 Conclusion

-Labour has a clear vision of how it wishes to reform the regulatory framework governing the asset management sector; however, the delivery of this “pro-innovation” agenda is hoped to be achieved through a deliberative approach led by the FCA.
+Labour has a clear vision of how it wishes to reform the regulatory framework governing the UK asset management industry; however, the delivery of this “pro-innovation” agenda is hoped to be achieved through a deliberative approach led by the FCA.
 This should not dissuade the sector from having constructive dialogue with the City Minster (likely to be Hon Tulip Saddiq) and other members of the new government to ensure the promised benefits of this approach are delivered.

 How we help